guustavomc/Pet-Segmentation-Unet/README.md

 Binary semantic segmentation project (pet vs. background) using a U-Net trained from scratch on the **Oxford-IIIT Pet** dataset.

-> Developed for the Deep Learning course — Specialization in Applied Artificial Intelligence, UNISINOS.
+> Developed for the Deep Learning course (Redes Neurais Profundas) — Specialization in Applied Artificial Intelligence, UNISINOS.

 ## About the project